Vegan Biscoff Cake

 When the cake comes out of the fridge, add another layer of frosting and smooth out the top and sides using the scraper.

-Decorate the cake with whole Biscoff cookies, leftover frosting, melted Biscoff spread and cookie crumbs.
+Decorate the cake with whole Biscoff biscuits, leftover frosting, melted Biscoff spread and biscuit crumbs.

 The pictures of my cake are there for reference but feel free to get as creative as you like with this.
 There are no rules!

-I hope you love making (and eating!) this Biscoff cake as much as I did.
+I hope you love making (and eating!) this vegan Biscoff cake as much as I did.
 Please let me know how you get on by leaving a comment and/or rating below.
+Happy baking! xo

-Vegan vanilla sponge layers sandwiched and covered with creamy dairy-free Biscoff frosting.
+3 eggless cake layers sandwiched and covered with creamy dairy-free Biscoff frosting.
+Perfect for any special occasion!

 - 1 Tablespoon Apple cider vinegar (sub white vinegar or lemon juice)